Brattleboro, Vermont: Education

 Brattleboro has a diverse mix of public and private primary, secondary and post-secondary schools and career centers.
 Sub-campuses of the Community College of Vermont and Vermont Technical College are located in Brattleboro; in the downtown's newly renovated Brooks House.
-Brattleboro is also home to the New England Academic Center of Union Institute and University, housed in the Marlboro College Graduate Center building.
+Brattleboro was also home to the New England Academic Center of Union Institute and University, housed in the Marlboro College Graduate Center building.

 SIT Graduate Institute, formerly known as the School for International Training, is a private higher education institution in northern Brattleboro.
-An outgrowth of The Experiment in International Living, which was founded in 1932 in nearby Putney, Vermont, the Graduate Institute offers master's degrees in several internationally-oriented concentrations.
+An outgrowth of The Experiment in International Living, which was founded in 1932 in nearby Putney, Vermont, the Graduate Institute offers master's degrees in several internationally oriented concentrations.
 Its students and faculty hail from all regions of the globe, giving Brattleboro a decidedly eclectic and international flair, and its notable alumni include native Vermonter and 1997 Nobel Peace Prize laureate Jody Williams.

 Brattleboro currently has three public K–6 elementary schools.
 They are: